DaveCTurner/paxos-dojo/README.md

 with each other using JSON-formatted messages.
 This section gives the details of the messages each module may send and receive.

-Since the protocol continues to work even if some messages are lost, it is ok for modules to choose to ignore a received message, and not to send a message even if this section permits it.
-On the other hand, everything goes wrong if you send a message that isn't permitted, so it is important to err on the side of caution.
-That said, if too many messages are ignored then agreement will never be reached, so don't be too cautious!

 ### Learner

 The Learner is the simplest module.
 Roughly speaking, it collects messages